 Yes, I know you can trim with scissors, but that’s not what I’m talking about here.

 Most trimming devices come with multiple attachments or another way of adjusting the trimming length.

 That’s what gives it such versatility.
 But we’ll come onto that.

-Trimmers can usually cut as short as 0.4mm, which is a point where the hair is barely visible.
-However, it does not remove the hair at the root-level.
+Trimmers can often cut as short as 0.4-1 mm, which is a point where the hair is barely visible.
+However, it does not cut as short as shaving or waxing would.

 Waxing refers to the process of applying wax onto the hair, allowing it to take hold of the hair, and then pulling off both the wax and the hair with cloth strips.

 Now that we’ve discussed what they are, let’s see how they stack up against each other.

 This may well be at the top of your priorities list.

 Just to clarify, I’m talking about both the comfort of the procedure itself, as well as how comfortable the aftermath is.